achhabra2/fw13-amd-kinoite/README.md

 `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/achhabra2/fw13-amd-kinoite:latest`

+If you want to try the Silverblue images:

+`rpm-ostree rebase ostree-unverified-registry:ghcr.io/achhabra2/fw13-amd-silverblue:latest`

+Reboot and then run:

+`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/achhabra2/fw13-amd-silverblue:latest`

 ### Post Install

 - Run `just fw13-amd` to set kernel parameters
-- Run `just epp_power` or another power setting to what you require -- note this does not persist a reboot
+- ~~Run `just epp_power` or another power setting to what you require -- note this does not persist a reboot~~
+  - UPDATE - as of the 11/28 build you don't need to do this anymore
 - (Optional) If you don't want Flatpak based browsers the Brave repo is included, you could also use Firefox-wayland
   - `rpm-ostree install brave-browser` or `rpm-ostree install firefox-wayland`
 - (Optional) Use `rpm-ostree kargs --append=""` for any other kernel parameters you need (eg. `amdgpu.sg_display=0`, `amd_iommu=off`, `rtc_cmos.use_acpi_alarm=1`, etc)